Rei-SwitchBot/faq/en-us/Remote.md

 4. If you want to control the lock via remote, please set an action for each button on the remote button, and the firmware version update will come up automatically.
 Please update it as it is.

-5. If it still doesn't work, please contact us by opening the SwitchBot app on your SAME device > Tap Profile Page >Tap Feedback > Select your device, or reach us with the popup icon on this page.

 ---
 ### User Manual for SwitchBot Remote (PDF)